mbadolato/iTerm2-Color-Schemes/README.md

 The Andromeda theme was created by [memije](https://github.com/memije) based on [EliverLara](https://github.com/EliverLara/)'s [Andromeda](https://marketplace.visualstudio.com/items?itemName=EliverLara.andromeda) VS Code theme.

 The Night Owlish Light theme was created by [praveenpuglia](https://github.com/praveenpuglia) based on [sdras](https://github.com/sdras)'s [Night Owl](https://github.com/sdras/night-owl-vscode-theme) VS Code theme.

+The Midnight In Mojave theme was created by [OberstKrueger](https://github.com/oberstkrueger) based on the colors outlined in the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/overview/themes/)

 If there are other color schemes you'd like to see included, drop me a line!